City and Regional Planning

 Students are admitted to the City and Regional Planning program in Spring and Fall semesters.
 Merit scholarships are available to students who demonstrate significant aptitude for the program.
 Scholarship award decisions are made at the same time as admissions decisions and do not require an additional application.
 Students who enter the program with either a five-year architecture degree or a prior masters degree can be awarded up to 15 credits of advanced standing, equivalent to a full semester of coursework.
 Students with prior work experience related to planning may also be eligible for work credits, pending review.

 As one of four programs inside the Graduate Center for Planning and the Environment, the City and Regional Planning program has an emphasis on equity in planning and multidisciplinary collaboration.
 To learn more about our approach and community impact visit the Research and Impact page.

-The City and Regional Planning program at Pratt ranks third nationally among master’s degree-granting institutions that do not also grant PhDs.
-Pratt ranks 25th nationally among all programs, including those that grant PhDs.
-It ranks 9th in the Northeast region, and 13th among all programs offering part-time study.
-(Rankings according to Planetizen Guide to Graduate Urban Planning Programs, 5th ed.)—the only comprehensive ranking and listing of graduate urban planning programs available.)
+The City and Regional Planning program at Pratt ranks fourth nationally among master’s degree-granting institutions that do not also grant PhDs and 9th in the Northeast region.
+(Rankings according to Planetizen Guide to Graduate Urban Planning Programs, 6th ed.—the only comprehensive ranking and listing of graduate urban planning programs available.)

 The challenges facing 21st century cities require an integrative approach that balances city and community, long-term vision, and DIY action.
 The role of a Pratt planner extends far beyond zoning regulation.
 Over are the days when the planner was an objectively removed technical assistant.
 Our place in the political spectrum defines who we are as planners, preservationists, placemakers and sustainability experts—in content and process—and informs our notions of how change can take place.
 What we do is overtly political even if we may not always speak of our work in these terms.